-- Gulls all have a distinct jizz, but their sizes vary widely.
+Gulls all have a distinct jizz, but their sizes vary widely.
 The little gull (Hydrocoloeus minutus) is the smallest at just 11 to 12 inches long, a wingspan of 24 inches, and weighing just 3 to 5 ounces.
 The great black-backed gull (Larus marinus) is the largest gull at 28 to 30 inches long with a 60-inch wingspan and a weight of 3 to 4 pounds.

 - In many cultures, gulls are symbolic of freedom, versatility, and a carefree lifestyle.
 In Irish and Celtic mythology, Manannan Mac Lir was a trickster and god of the sea often portrayed as a gull.
 Gulls may be seen as spiritual messengers and are often associated with the ability to see different viewpoints.

 - While juvenile mortality is high, gulls that mature often have an average lifespan of 10-15 years.
 Some gulls have had extraordinarily long lives, with records for different banded birds such as a western gull that lived 33 years, a herring gull that lived 29 years, a ring-billed gull that lived 27 years, and a laughing gull that lived 22 years.

-- Gulls face many threats common to seabirds, such as risks from oil pollution, fishing line tangles, and plastic ingestion.
+- Gulls face many threats common to seabirds, such as risks from oil pollution, fishing line and net tangles, and plastic ingestion.
 One-legged gulls are not an uncommon sight, and while these birds are adaptable to this type of injury, conscientious birders and all gull-lovers should take steps to protect these unique and fascinating birds.